mnoah66/awards-claim-adjustments/README.md

 | Medicaid | DDD                   | 000200    | DDD Adult Training Center | 100013100 | F79       | 6/10/2019 | A0090:HI:22 | $1.48      | 2     | 1.58       | 201919654533501 | 285    |             |

 NEW BACTCH and NEW Amount are manually figured out.
-- NEW must be an empty batch for each program billing group.
-NEW Amount is calculated using VLOOKUP to the rate.xlsx file.
+- **NEW BATCH** must be an empty batch for each program billing group.
+- **NEW Amount** is calculated using VLOOKUP of the procedure to the procedure in the rate.xlsx file.

+Then,
-1. `pip install requirements.txt`
+`pip install requirements.txt`
+`python urlscrape.py`